Monday, March 9, 2026

 We Didn't Find a Mixing Bowl.
 Yet.

 Every couple of weeks, I drag Marty out of the house and insist he drive somewhere.
 Anywhere.
 I don't care.
 Just GET OUT OF THE HOUSE.
 After 5 months, the unemployment is taking its toll.
-He's still happy he took the job in the first place.
-He's still happy he is no longer there.
+He's still happy he took the Texarkana job in the first place.
+He's still happy he is no longer at his Texarkana job.
 But his happiness level is beginning to crack with the day-to-day outlook no better than it was during the fourth quarter of 2024.
 And let's face it, there's only so many videos of medicinal herbs, societal-breakdown, and boot reviews (with the influencer using a table saw to cut the boot in half) Marty can watch.
 And there's only so many reviews of said videos the rest of us want to listen to.

 Anyway, this week with the blessings of the young adults, Marty and I managed two excursions.
 The first one was to Fouke and Genoa.
-Both are little towns on the Arkansas side, which are more or less considered suburbs.
-Our hairstylist is in Fouke.
-When I say she's in the middle of nowhere, it is an understatement.
-But yeah, she's in the middle of nowhere.
+Both are little towns on the Arkansas side, which are more or less considered suburbs, but aren't.
+They are in the country.

-Afterwards, I drug Marty to Three Chicks, a feed store, with the promise that they had medicinal herb seeds (they did.
+Afterwards, I drug Marty to Genoa Arkansas, to Three Chicks, a feed store, with the promise that they had medicinal herb seeds (they did.
 I have cheaper sources.).
-Three Chicks also has a cafe with inexpensive lunches and I knew Marty needed to try this place.
+Three Chicks also has a café with inexpensive lunches and I knew Marty needed to try this place.
 We also went out into the back patio and hung out with the chickens and goats for a bit.
 I took a few pictures and by a strange coincidence, the person I was going to send the pictures to, called me the next day.

 You know, life in rural Arkansas.
 I still get a kick out of how normal this is for folks around here.